rentainhe/TRAR-VQA/MODEL.md

 **TRAR CLEVR Config File:** [trar.yml](configs/clevr/trar.yml)

-**Note that we've found that use a simple `fc` layer for downsampling in TRAR block is better for CLEVR TRAR training.
+**Note that we've found that using a simple `fc` layer for downsampling in TRAR block is better for CLEVR TRAR training.
 So we add it in the config file for clevr training.**

 ### Train -> Val
 | Model    | Base lr | ORDERS      | ROUTING    | POOLING     | POLICY    | BINARIZE |Overall (%) | Count (%) | Exist (%) | Compare Numbers (%) | Query Attribute (%) | Compare Attribute (%) | Download